biojs/edu/tutorials/02_howtoCreate.md

 nickname,country (two chars)
 ~~~

-You can safely assume that the nickname is unique.
+You can safely assume that the github nickname is unique.
 For the country abbreviation the official standard [ISO 3166-1 Alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1) is used.

 For example: